 One of the benefits of homeownership is that it is a “forced savings plan.”
 Here’s how it works: You make a mortgage payment each month.
 Part of that payment is applied to the principal balance of your mortgage.
 Each month you owe less on the home.
 The difference between the value of the home and […]Read More

-Every three years, the Federal Reserve conducts their Survey of Consumer Finances in which they collect data across all economic and social groups.
-The latest survey data, covering 2013-2016 was released two weeks ago.
-The study revealed that the 2016 median net worth of homeowners was $231,400 – a 15% increase since 2013.
-At the same time, the median net […]Read More
+Every three years, the Federal Reserve conducts its Survey of Consumer Finances.
+Data is collected across all economic and social groups.
+The latest survey data covers 2013-2016.
+The study revealed that the median net worth of a homeowner is $231,400 – a 15% increase since 2013.
+At the same time, the median net worth of renters decreased […]Read More

 - Owning your own home vs. renting may lead to some great options, such as locking in your monthly payments and having the freedom to customize your living space.